Procsiab/ffscrcpy/README.md

 # ffscrcpy

-ffmpeg + scrcpy + v4l2loopback = 📷
+scrcpy + v4l2loopback = 📷

+**NEWS**: Since version 1.18, scrcpy supports streaming the device display directly to a V4L2 loopback device, so ffmpeg is not needed anymore in the equation - this meas also lower latency and better stability.

-This script is an automation that combine the three aforementioned tools into a not-totally-stable-but-still-works webcam: you will be able to stream the screen of your Android smartphone to any application that uses a `/dev/video` device as a webcam.
+This script is an automation that combine the two aforementioned tools into a not-totally-stable-but-still-works webcam: you will be able to stream the screen of your Android smartphone to any application that uses a `/dev/video` device as a webcam.

 I recommend pairing this script with the [OpenCamera](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) Android app, which offers complete UI hiding on top of other more "mainstream" features (like face detection).
-Also, the automatic letterboxing is hardcoded, based on the black bars from the OpenCamera UI.
+Also, the automatic cropping is hardcoded, based on the black bars from the OpenCamera UI.

 ### Features

 - granular logging level setting
-- automatic 16:9 letterboxing, based on the device resolution
 - streaming over WiFi, using ADB in `tcpip` mode
 - checks the device battery on startup, and locks the screen when video terminates
 - stream specific Android device to specific loopback video device